 Ignore the naysayers—traditional art is not dead.
 On the contrary, more artists are combining painting, sketching and other traditional mediums with the Internet and digital tools.
 The results are spectacular.
 With animation and design apps that feature realistic brush strokes, artists can produce works with the feel of traditional mediums.
 Kdan Mobile is at the forefront of this movement.
 To show our support for the merging of traditional art and new technologies, below we introduce and tip our hats to artists who are “keeping it real” in the digital era.

 “Fox Moon” by Dave Bull and Jed Henry

 Ever wonder where the distinctive style of Japanese animation comes from?
 Before there was anime, there was Ukiyo-e.
 Ukiyo-e (浮世 “floating world”) a genre of Japanese woodblock printing that thrived in the Edo period.
 To create Ukiyo-e prints, paintings are carved onto slabs of wood, which are then inked and pressed onto sheets of paper.

 Fascinated by the connection between modern anime and Ukiyo-e, Jed Henry and Dave Bull launched the art project “Ukiyo-e Heroes” on Kickstarter.
-Henry created twelve paintings of his favorite Japanese videogame characters.
+Henry created twelve paintings of his favorite Japanese video game characters.
 Bull—who has devoted his adult life to mastering the art of Ukiyo-e—has carved and printed them in the traditional Ukiyo-e style.
 On Kickstarter, the pair set the goal of raising $10,000 to fund the project.
 Shockingly, they received over $300,000.
-“Ukiyo-e Heroes” clearly struck a cord with a wide audience.
+“Ukiyo-e Heroes” clearly struck a chord with a wide audience.
 With the help of the Internet, Henry and Bull have breathed new life into a traditional art form.

 iPad Meets Oil Painting